zuowx/DeepLINK-T/README.md

 ```
   $ python infer.py --input_path test/test_X.npy --response_path test/test_y.npy --output_path test/test.json --n_iter 1 --aut_epoch 50 --mlp_epoch 50
 ```

+The inference can be finished in 1 minute if running on GPU.
+The output should be an empty `test.json` file in the `test` directory.

 ## Replicate studies in the paper